caasileo/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4. the c function 4-rev_array.c: reverses the content of an array of integers.
 5. the c function 5-string_toupper.c: changes all lowercase letters of a string to uppercase.
 6. the c function 6-cap_string.c: capitalizes all words of a string.
+7. the c function 7-leet.c: encodes a string into 1337.
-7. the c function :
+8. the c function :